abinit/abinit/doc/tutorial/nlo.md

 The various steps are combined into a single input file.

-There are two implementations for the computation of third-order derivatives.
+There are two implementations available in ABINIT for the computation of third-order derivatives which includes at least one electric field perturbation (so all tensors mentioned above).
 First we will present the *PEAD* method, as described in [[cite:Veithen2005]], then we will present the *full DFPT* method, as described in [[cite:Gonze2020]] and [[cite:Romero2020]].
 In the latter case, the input file is slightly modified so the reader interested in *full DFPT* should read the *PEAD* part first.
-In ABINIT, only the *full DFPT* implementation is available for PAW pseudopotentials.
+Only the *full DFPT* implementation is available for PAW pseudopotentials.

 **Responses to electric fields, atomic displacements, and strains (with PEAD)**